Claiming superannuation and superannuation insurance

 For death benefits claims, you need a claim form and any papers showing your relationship to the deceased and any financial dependants.

 Yes, but usually only one or two.
+The sessions are known as Independent Medical Examinations.

 Any dependants of the deceased or their estate can claim super death benefits.
 This includes a legally married spouse, de facto partner (including same-sex partner), children, financial dependants and inter-dependants.